 Once you find out the problematic software, you need to uninstall it in order to resolve this issue.
 If this fix failed to resolve this problem, try the next fix, below.

-Sometimes this issue may occur if your Windows system is not the latest version.
-Try updating your Windows system and this issue may get resolved.
+Sometimes this issue may occur if you didn’t install the latest Windows updates on your PC.
+Try performing Windows Update and this issue may get resolved.
 Here is how to do it:

 1) On your keyboard, press the Windows logo key and type update.
 In the list of results, click Check for updates to open Windows Update window.